There are three elements to a balance sheet, assets liabilities and equity.

 Current assets are shown in the balance sheet at the lower of cost or net realizable value.

 Non-current assets are all other assets not classified as a current assets.
-They include property, plant and equipment, motor vehicles, buildings, and fixtures and fittings.
+They include long term investments in marketable securities, property, and plant and equipment.

 A liability is an obligation to pay a third party incurred by a business as part of its trading operations.
 For example, when a business buys goods from a supplier on credit, the business has a liability to the supplier to pay for the goods.
 The settling of the liability will result in an outflow of resources.
 A liability can also arise from the receipt of revenue in advance.
 Liabilities are beyond the control of the business.